 One woman summed it up like this:

 If respect is so important to men yet 57% of women think their partner must earn it, should love be continually earned also?
-My guess is, if love was freely given the divorce rate wouldn’t be so high…
+My guess is, if love was freely given couples would be happier and their relationship more likely to endure…